rajkumarpal07/strman/README.md

 27. **First** - Returns the first 3 chars of String(ASCII).
 28. **FirstNChars** - Returns the first n chars of String(ASCII).
 29. **Format** - Formats a string using parameters.
 Will be added in a future release.
-30. **FormatNumber** - Returns a string representation of the number where groups of three digits are delimited by comma
+30. **FormatNumber** - Returns a string where groups of three digits are delimited by comma.
 31. **HTMLDecode** - Converts all HTML entities to applicable characters.
 32. **HTMLEncode** - Convert all applicable characters to HTML entities.
 33. **Head** - Return the first char of String(ASCII).